 1. Use data to drive contextual storytelling.

-Good communication should paint a vivid picture, even if the topic is on the technical side.
-After all, consumers need to be able to understand the material for it to be impactful.
-However, for multifamily marketing campaigns to have a lingering effect, they must also present information that audiences can relate to or find use in.
+Good communication should paint a vivid picture, even if the topic is technical.
+After all, consumers need to understand the material for it to be impactful.
+However, multifamily marketing campaigns must also present information that audiences can relate to or find use in to have a lingering effect.
 This is where gathered data comes in.
-By utilizing soft and hard data, you can create a well-rounded customer story that provides context, evidence, and insights.
-Thus, when crafting multifamily content marketing for your customer story, take advantage of data collaborations to maximize relevancy.
+Using soft and hard data, you can create a well-rounded customer story that provides context, evidence, and insights.
+Thus, when crafting multifamily content marketing for your customer story, use data collaborations to maximize relevancy.

 2. Leverage data visualizations.